isomerpages/moe-crescentgirlssch/_cca/Uniformed Groups/Red Cross Youth.md

 School.
 As a Uniformed Group, we instill the values of self-discipline, order and teamwork in our cadets.
-Contrary to popular belief that Red Cross Youth only teach First Aid, we also expose our cadets to activities and lessons such as Disaster Management, Foot-Drill and Red Cross Knowledge Our cadets are also exposed to various activities at Red Cross Headquarters such as National First Aid Championship and Gold Modular workshop</p>
+Contrary to popular belief that Red Cross Youth only teach First Aid, we also expose our cadets to activities and lessons such as Disaster Management, Foot-Drill and Red Cross Knowledge.
+Our cadets are also exposed to various activities at Red Cross Headquarters such as National First Aid Championship and Gold Modular workshop.</p>
 <p>The Red Cross Youth is a humanitarian-based Co-Curricular Activity (CCA)
 that nurtures values such as compassion, service, and resilience.
 In line with the spirit of the Red Cross, our unit is actively involved in a community